Prepare Appeal Letter

 Not until you have checked whether this notice to owner is valid.
 Many council penalty charges contain defects in signage, timing, wording, or procedure that undermine the issuer's position.
 Checking before you pay costs nothing and may save you the full charge.

-For a council notice to owner, Parking Mate AI checks the contravention code accuracy, timing of service, observation periods, evidence requirements, and whether the council followed the correct statutory procedure.
+For a council notice to owner, Parking Mate UK checks the contravention code accuracy, timing of service, observation periods, evidence requirements, and whether the council followed the correct statutory procedure.
 The specific checks depend on the contravention type and how the PCN was issued.

 Keep this notice to owner, any photographs you can take of the location and signage, a note of the date and time, any earlier or later correspondence, and any receipts or records related to the parking event.
 The more evidence you preserve early on, the stronger your position if the case escalates.